 Bluebell Railway, Station Approach, Uckfield TN22 3Q

 Pack a picnic and hop aboard the Bluebell line in Sussex for a family day out on a steam train.
 Alight for a wander around the gardens at Wakehurst Place.
-From 24th-28th April, travel in the Bluebell Railway’s 1913 Observation Carriage for full panoramic views of the Bluebells.
+From 30th March – 2nd April, they will be hosting a Mad Hatter’s Tea Party at Kingscote Station.

-9. GO WALKING IN THE NEW FOREST AND INDULGE IN A CHOCOLATE AFTERNOON TEA
+9. GO WALKING IN THE NEW FOREST AND STOP FOR TEA AT SPOT IN THE WOODS

 Go walking and pony spotting in the ancient woodland of the New Forest.
-Stop midway for coffee or a chocolate afternoon tea at the family friendly Hotel TerraVina.
-The hotel has a lovely outdoor deck overlooking the garden.
+Stop midway for toasted teacakes and tea or maybe a knickerbocker glory at the newly transformed Spot in the Woods.
+Formerly the Hotel TerraVina, Spot in the Woods has recently been opened by the same team behind the hotel.
+It’s now a New Forest Kitchen Café & Boutique B&B. It has a lovely outdoor deck overlooking the garden.

 10. SIT DOWN TO A FARM FEAST WITH ALL THE FAMILY